 The Italians have a beautiful word which translates as "crossing over"

-To me it means both moving through and moving on.
+To me it means moving through

 As I looked through some interesting comments I have saved from my readings, I came across some lovely impressions of how this process happens.